CN-CaoJun/Automotive-ECU-Simulator/README.md

 #### Software: RT-Thread
 RT-Thread is selected as the operating system for its robustness and compatibility with the STM32H750VBt6 microcontroller.
 It provides a stable platform for developing real-time applications, ensuring efficient management of system resources and facilitating the implementation of the required functionalities, such as CAN and Ethernet communication.

+#### Details of implemented functions
+Please refer to the docs folder.